 Welcome, and thank you for visiting.
 My name is Sam.

-I am a friendly and compassionate counsellor that has been living and working in Royston for seven years providing counselling to adults over 21 years old.
-I have an Advanced Diploma in Humanistic Integrative Counselling from CPPD Counselling School in London and have undertaken additional training in trauma therapy, including training in Somatic Trauma Therapy with Babette Rothschild, internationally recognised body-psychotherapist and specialist in the treatment of trauma.
-I also hold a certificate in facilitating group therapy from Re-vision.
+I am a friendly and compassionate counsellor that has been living and working in Royston for nine years providing counselling to adults over 21 years old.
+I have an Advanced Diploma in Humanistic Integrative Counselling and I am an accredited member of the British Association of Counselling and Psychotherapy (BACP) which means my practice has been assessed and meets their higher standard.
+I have trained in Somatic Trauma Therapy with Babette Rothschild, internationally recognised specialist in the treatment of trauma and I currently work as part of her training team.
+I hold a certificate in facilitating group therapy and a certificate in couples therapy.
+I am a qualified breathwork coach and I am undertaking training with the Institute of Embodied Psychotherapy.

 We all struggle and feel low at times.
 Sometimes we know exactly what the problem is; other times it's not clear.
 I will work with you to get to the bottom of what is bothering you and help you to find a way to move forward with your life.
 As a humanistic integrative counsellor, I have studied and practised a range of therapeutic approaches and would draw on the techniques that best fit with you.
 Every person is unique and has had different experiences.
 My way of working can respond to that.
 I am honest and non-judgemental, and our work will always be confidential.
 I am committed to working towards the best possible outcome for you.